HigherOrderCO/Kind/README.md

 For a tutorial about theorem proving, check [THEOREMS.md](THEOREMS.md).

-If you're brave, browse the [base libraries](https://github.com/moonad/Formality/tree/master/src).
+Check out what we already have on the [base library](https://github.com/moonad/Formality/tree/master/src).

 Join our [Telegram chat room](https://t.me/formality_lang)!